mathieu/decisions-on-ml/ml-model-static-hosting/README.md

 You have experimented a lightweight approach to host a scikit-learn ML model and expose it through a REST method.
 The Docker image includes the ML model prepared by a data scientist and shared as a pickle file.

+Next step consists in consuming the predictive REST method from an IBM Automation engine running your business logic.